Why Are My Baby's Feet Red? Podiatrist-Backed Answers

 Temperature Changes

-A sudden temperature change is one of the most common reasons for a baby's feet to turn red.
-When a baby moves from a cold environment to a warm one, blood vessels in their feet dilate, causing a red appearance.
+A sudden temperature change is the most common reason for your baby's feet to turn red.
+When moving from a cold to a warm environment, blood vessels dilate, causing a flushed appearance.

-Extreme temperatures—like cold, heat, and humidity—can affect your baby's delicate skin more severely.
+Extreme temperatures (like cold, heat, and humidity) can affect your baby's delicate skin more severely.
 Its thinness makes it more sensitive to these temperature changes, potentially leading to heat rash.
-To prevent this:

 - Keep your baby's skin well moisturised